aswinayyolath/proposals/095-stretch-cluster.md

 The central cluster acts as the control plane where a user will create all the custom resources for the Kafka cluster - Kafka, KafkaNodePool, KafkaUser, KafkaTopic etc.

 A Kafka node pool definition can be configured to specify a Kubernetes cluster (central cluster or one of the member clusters) as the deployment target.
-The operator on the central cluster is responsible for creating all necessary resources (including StrimziPodSet resources) for the node pool on that specified Kubernetes cluster.
+The operator on the central cluster is responsible for creating all necessary resources (including `StrimziPodSet` resources) for the node pool on the target Kubernetes cluster.

 Operators deployed to remote clusters are only responsible for reconciling `StrimziPodSet` resources that are created remotely by the operator running in the central cluster.